Unix PAM

 auth required pam_deny.so

-3. Restart the ssh service.
+2. Restart the SSH service.

 auth requisite pam_unix.so nullok try_first_pass

-auth sufficient libpam_akamaimfa.so
+auth sufficient /lib64/security/pam_akamaimfa.so

-3. Restart the ssh service.
+2. Restart the SSH service.

-auth required libpam_akamaimfa.so
+auth required /lib64/security/pam_akamaimfa.so

 auth required pam_env.so

-auth sufficient libpam_akamaimfa.so
+auth sufficient /lib64/security/pam_akamaimfa.so

 auth requisite pam_succeed_if.so uid >= 1000 quiet